cjjulius/SQL_Utility/README.md

 ## Misc

+### CDC_Query.sql
+Various methods to query CDC.
+Join with changes on a table, or see within a timerange.

 ### Create_Deadlock.sql
 Creates a Deadlock in SQL Server Using defult Read Committed Isolation mode.
 For testing alterting or just for fun. ¯\_(ツ)_/¯